 Does the client have to send in a copy of the utility bill to correct a preauthorization?

-No, we just need the correct account number, provider name and account name within the 10 calendar days of the preauthorization notice.
+No, the Energy Assistance program just needs the correct account number, provider name and account name within the 10 calendar days of the preauthorization notice.

 Criteria

-How will I know if my client was preauthorized?
+How will AFS Field /EA staff know if the client was preauthorized?

-The LIHEAP section preauthorizes winter heating or summer cooling households who meet certain criteria, which can change based on federal guidance.
-These households’ receive a LIHEAP payment without needing to apply.
+The EA program preauthorizes winter heating or summer cooling households who meet certain criteria, which can change based on federal guidance.
+These households’ receive a payment without needing to apply.
 There will be a notice on the NL screen and the authorization will show on the 105HQ or 105CQ screen.

 Firewood

-The client wants to update the preauthorization to change it from electric to firewood what do I need to do?
+The client wants to update the preauthorization to change it from electric to firewood what do AFS Field /EA staff need to do?

-We cannot pre-approve a household for firewood by federal regulation.
-To get firewood, the client will have to apply during open enrollment.
+Federal regulation will not allow a pre-approval for firewood.
+To receive benefits for firewood the client will have to apply during open enrollment.
 The pre-authorization will be closed.

 Incorrect

-My client reported their account information is not correct on the preauthorization how do I change it?
+My client reported their account information is not correct on the preauthorization how do AFS Field /EA staff change it?

-Pre-authorizations cannot be corrected once open enrollment begins, the client will have to apply during open enrollment.
+Pre-authorizations may not be corrected once open enrollment begins; the client will have to apply during open enrollment.
 This includes preauthorized households that are closed (action code 6) with a reason code 09 (State Office use only), or 10 (Supplier cannot identify).

-The pre-authorization for a household closed on a reason 10 (Supplier cannot identify) will need to apply during open enrollment.
+The pre-authorization for a household closed on a reason 10 (Supplier cannot identify) will need to apply during open enrollment for eligibility to be determined.

 Number of Times